Sir Peter Parker 1st Baronet

 Promoted rear-admiral on 20 May 1777, he was appointed commander-in-chief at Jamaica on 11 June and left Rhode Island in November, transferring his flag from the Chatham to the Bristol 50, Captain John Raynor, who was replaced in early 1778 once more by Captain Caulfield.
 During his tenure in Jamaica Parker initially enjoyed cruising at sea with the Bristol but then increasingly spent most of his time ashore at the splendid ‘Admiral’s Pen’ residence below the Blue Mountains inland of Kingston.
 Variously he flew his flag aboard the Hinchingbrooke 28 commanded by his teenage son Christopher and from 1780 the Ruby 64, Captain John Cowling and the Sandwich under various commanders.

 He was further promoted to vice-admiral on 29 March 1779, and he despatched forces that conducted the successful and enriching Omoa campaign between 19 September – 19 October 1779, one of the beneficiaries being his own son.
 In July 1780 he was joined by Rear-Admiral Joshua Rowley and Commodore Hon.
 Robert Boyle Walsingham with ten sail of the line from Admiral Sir George Rodney’s Leeward Islands’ fleet.
-His relationship with the self-regarding Rodney was far from amicable however, and following the hurricane of 4-10 October 1780 he conspicuously failed to make the Port Royal dockyard facilities available to his rival.
+His relationship with the self-regarding Rodney was far from amicable however, and following the Great Hurricanes of October 1780 he conspicuously failed to make the Port Royal dockyard facilities available to his rival.
 In the following year he further refused to release his own sail of the line when the lofty Rodney complained that Jamaica could not be in danger whilst he held the command of the Leeward Islands.
 He left for England in May 1782, having been succeeded by Rear-Admiral Thomas Graves in the previous November, arriving in August with Rodney’s flag-ship, the Sandwich 90, Captain John Cowling, which was carrying the defeated French Admiral Comte De Grasse and his staff from the Battle of the Saintes.
 The Sandwich and her attendant convoy were escorted into home waters by Admiral Lord Howe’s fleet of twenty-five vessels, there being a Spanish fleet of forty sail of the line at large.

 Parker was created a baronet on 28 December 1782, served as MP for Seaford from 1784-6 in the government interest, and was promoted to admiral on 24 September 1787.
 In the same year he became M.P. for Malden, which seat he held until 1790.